iaifi/iaifi.github.io/index.md

 ### IAIFI Events

-***IAIFI Colloquium Series begins September 17 at 2:00 pm ET:***  Our biweekly [virtual colloquium series](events.html) will return on Friday, September 17, 2021 at 2:00 pm ET with a presentation from Surya Ganguli on "Understanding computation using physics and exploiting physics for computation"!
+***IAIFI Colloquium Series continues October 1 at 2:00 pm ET:***  Our biweekly [virtual colloquium series](events.html) will continue on Friday, October 1, 2021 at 2:00 pm ET with a presentation from Ben Wandelt on "Learning the Universe"!
 Watch on our [YouTube channel](https://www.youtube.com/channel/UCueoFcGm_15kSB-wDd4CBZA).
 Every other Friday throughout the semester, the series will showcase researchers working at the intersection of AI and Physics.
 [Sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) to receive updates on the series.
 {:.success}